kcx1/qplug/README.md

 ```

 ### Getting Started:
-Get started with qplug in no time!
+Get started with Q-Plug in no time!

 You can create a new project using the new command.